chadsansing/cineris-campaign/sessions/session-6-spoilers.md

 Gotnafiskr will stay in their sea serpent form until the city they helped Ruundum build - Aarok - rises from Black Lake.

 The city can rise when the Iron Seneschals in Ruundum's Hall release their locks.
-These locks will let the magam under Denokta surge into the cone of the Black Lake volcano, raising the city as the lake's water falls downward and coats is structures in a volcanic glass.
+These locks will let the magma under Denokta surge into the cone of the Black Lake volcano, raising the city as the lake's water falls downward and coats is structures in a volcanic glass.
 The city will be a marvel of brutalism with workshops and foundaries and cooling systems that run hot and cold throughut, connecting every building to the others and to a throne atop the highest hill in the symmetrical city on which sits the Iron Seneschal of Aarok himself, now bound to this place to inspire a new age of dwarven craftpersonship.

 Gotnafiskr will then become a martial avatar to lead the dwarves against the humans and end the conflict Root and Arok began.
 They will rise from the lake around the city of Aarok in a gout of water revealing a crytalline-armored merfolk kind of person with gills running up both sides of their face instead of a mouth.
 Their voice will be like the crashing of waves and the rasp of the rusf together.
 They will be armed with wateed steel and cyrstal blades.
 They will stand at 3 meters and impose their will on all dwarves around them.

 Binding Aarok in this way will keep Root from summoning and binding him in another.

 Gotnafiskr must arrange and inflict calamaties on the dwarves to keep them in a cycle of beginnings or endings, or they must end them, and they can see a day when no more dwarves live on Cineris because of them.
-Thy birthed the dwaves in response to Aarok's idea of children who needed his teaching and could create with him and perhaps one day surpass him.
+They birthed the dwaves in response to Aarok's idea of children who needed his teaching and could create with him and perhaps one day surpass him.

 Gotnafiskr can equip the party with camoflauge cloaks having had enough time to reverse-engineer Petra's work and build a few more prototypes.